DanielLavrushin/asuswrt-merlin-xrayui/docs/xrayui/en/install.md

    xrayui update
    ```

-2. Fromthe Web Interface in the bottom right corner click the yellow version link and the Update window will pop-up.
+2. From the Web Interface in the bottom right corner click the yellow version link and the Update window will pop-up.
 Now you can perform the update from the UI.

 ## Uninstall